I Spy (1965 TV series): Plotlines and stories

 The espionage plots were, with a few exceptions, realistically set in the Cold War and the real life geopolitics of the mid-1960’s.
 They often specifically referred to their opponents as “the Russians”, or “the Chinese”, or other Communist Bloc countries of the time.
 Only rarely was a fictitious city or country used as a plot device.
 The espionage plots were almost always plausible – with a couple of comedic exceptions – and actual Cold War events were frequently alluded to or used as the basis for a plot.
-Other contemporary geopolitical factors that appeared in certain episodes were Arab nationalism and the idea of Jihad, domestic terrorism within the United States itself, Neofascist organizations, and escaped war criminals from World War II.
+Other contemporary geopolitical factors that appeared in certain episodes were Arab nationalism and the idea of a potential Jihad, domestic terrorism within the United States itself, Neofascist organizations, and escaped war criminals from World War II.

 The name of the espionage unit they worked for was never specified.
-In one flashback episode, it is established that all agents took their original training at The Presidio Army post in San Francisco, and that the agency was “more military than the CIA”.
-At least two episodes begin with them receiving a briefing at the Pentagon, they frequently refer to the Pentagon as their headquarters, and they are frequently seen receiving instructions from uniformed high ranking military officers.
-However, they also seem to be answerable to the State Department as well, frequently getting instructions at the local Embassy in the nation they are operating in.
+In one flashback episode, it is established that all agents took their original training at The Presidio Army post in San Francisco, and that the agency was NOT the CIA but was in fact “more military than the CIA”.
+At least two episodes begin with them receiving a briefing at the Pentagon, they frequently refer to the Pentagon as the ultimate headquarters of their organization, and they are often seen receiving their instructions from uniformed, high ranking, military officers - with all branches of the military - Army, Navy, Marines and Air Force - showing up in such a role.
+In one episode, they are being briefed at the beginning by British military officers.
+However, they also seem to be answerable to the State Department as well, frequently getting instructions from civilian administrators at or from the local American Embassy in the nation they are operating in.
 In at least one episode they directly refer to the American ambassador as someone who can assist them.
-The fictional agency they work for is often called “The Department”, but its actual identity is left to the imagination of the viewer.
+The fictional agency they work for is usually called “The Department”, and while it seems to be sort of a cross between the Defense Intelligence Agency and the CIA, its actual identity is left to the imagination of the viewer.